Kamran-Afzali/Kamran-Afzali.github.io/_posts/seq_tree_data.md

 Overall, Sequential Regression Trees provide a sequential and tree-based approach to data imputation, leveraging decision tree structures and regression models to predict missing values based on the available data.
 By considering the sequential dependencies and iteratively refining the tree, SRTs can effectively handle data imputation tasks.

-While SRTs are commonly used for data imputation, they can also be applied in a generative manner to create synthetic data with missing values.

 To use SRTs for data generation, you would follow a similar process but with some modifications: